your description goes here

 The illness itself is normally caused by the Feline Herpes Virus – 1 (FHV-1) or Feline Calicivirus (FCV).

-The disease affects the eyes, nose, mouth and windpipe.
+• eyes, nose, mouth and windpipe.
 In severe cases it may even spread to the lungs and bronchi.

-The viruses are spread much in the same way as human colds.
-Via sneezing and contact with the discharges.
+• Via sneezing and contact with the discharges.

 It can also be spread via cat food bowls, grooming brushes and bedding.
 In fact because some of the viruses can live for a short while outside of the cats body in the environment, it is a good idea to thoroughly clean the home environment.
 The use of household bleach mixed with water is advisable on washable items.

-Cats infected with the flu should be kept separate from other animals to prevent spreading the disease and although humans cannot catch the disease from them, we may help spread it from one animal via our hands.
+• Although humans cannot catch the disease from cats, we may inadvertently help spread it from one animal to another via our hands.
 It is important that we do not handle the sick cat often and always thoroughly wash our hands when we do.

 If you notice your cat displaying any of the following symptoms, you should take them to the vets immediately to have the illness diagnosed professionally and treated quickly.